Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 It helps you set up your environment for developing and publishing your apps and extensions.

 We strongly recommend using the CLI to create and manage your Remix apps and extensions!
-See the [getting started documentation](https://shopify.dev/docs/apps/getting-started/create) to create your app using the Shopify CLI.
+Refer to the [getting started documentation](https://shopify.dev/docs/apps/getting-started/create) to create your app using the Shopify CLI.

 ### Using a plain Remix app

 This package works with any Remix app.
-If you're starting an app from scratch, you can create a brand new Remix app that uses the indie-stack:
+If you're starting an app from scratch, then you can create a brand new Remix app that uses the indie-stack:

 ```bash
 npx create-remix@latest --template remix-run/indie-stack